-With Talkspace online therapy, anyone can get therapy without traveling to an office – and for significantly less money than traditional therapy.
+With Talkspace online therapy, anyone can get therapy without travelling to an office – and for significantly less money than traditional therapy.
 Start therapy now with a licensed therapist that understands how you live your life today.

-Black moms guide to calm is a safe space where stressed out moms can overcome their overwhelm and find their inner peace, joy, and wholeness.
+Black moms guide to calm is a safe space where stressed-out moms can overcome their overwhelm and find their inner peace, joy, and wholeness.

 The Friend Zone Podcast is where every Wednesday as Dustin Ross, HeyFranHey & Assante explore mental health, mental wealth and mental hygiene, because who in the hell wants a musty brain?

 Bp hope is a magazine for hope and harmony for people with Bipolar.